remotestorage/django-remotestorage/README.md

 --------------------

-* Client (app, requesting access) deception - returning fake "authorized scopes" to it, but storing them somewhere to deny the actual access or provide random garbage instead .
+* Client (app, requesting access) deception - returning fake "authorized scopes" to it, but storing them somewhere to deny the actual access or provide random garbage instead.

 	Idea is to prevent situation, common on twitter and android platforms, when apps always ask for everything and user is presented with "all or nothing"